lost-egg/lost-egg.github.io/charms/archery.md

 If the supplemented attack does at least as much damage as the target's Stamina:

 * that Initiative is lost rather than transferred to you, and
-* the target is knocked prone and back one zone, and
+* the target is knocked prone and back one range band, and
 * the target loses any active benefit from a Rush.

 ### Trance of Unhesitating Speed[^no-decisive]